soenug/BFSE-SSSP/README.md

 New idea to combat dependency on W. Instead of adding stepped edges to the queue, just add them to an array of size maxWeight and a linked list of size total stepped edges.
 Track the level of the BFS.
 At each level, get the edge from the array[level] and traverse it.
 This means time complexity is O(V+E) but space complexity becomes O(V+E+W).

 Store the lowest edge weight that is greater than minimum edge weight.
 If level > this weight then step on the node, and set the next lowest edge weight as the lowest edge weight (looks an awful lot like priqueue)

+Store in a hashtable by weight.
+If the key exists in the table step the edges and remove the key.
+At the end step all the edges that haven't been taken.
+This HAS to be V + E I'm sure of it